Liu Yuxin: Career

 In 2009, Liu played the Princess of Rouran in the Chinese live action film, Mulan.
 In 2011, she played Gororo Mingyu in the series, Scarlet Heart.
 In 2016, Liu played Ding Fei in the television show, Far Away Love.
 She later played Qiang Wei in Switch of Fate.
 In 2020, Liu played Ji Heng in Eternal Love of Dream, which was the sequel to the 2017 series, Eternal Love.

 Liu is also a producer at Stars Collective in the United States, which was founded in 2020.
-Stars Collective Films Entertainment Group was founded by CEO Peter Luo of Starlight Media who financed films such as Crazy Rich Asians and Marshall.
+Stars Collective Films Entertainment Group was founded by CEO Peter Luo of Starlight Media (Starlight Culture Entertainment) who financed films such as Crazy Rich Asians and Marshall.
 Liu worked on films including Wuhan Wuhan, Umma, Jamojaya, and The Garfield Movie.

 The short-lived American sitcom Selfie (2014), better known as 再造淑女 in Chinese, gained popularity in China through social media in 2021.
 Liu posted an image of the main actors, Karen Gillan and John Cho on March 17, 2023.
 She later mentioned she is in talks of a Selfie movie sequel.
 In January 2024, Liu was asked if there's a chance for Selfie to return, she replied that Warner Brothers will not release the copyright, but she will try her best to communicate with the original cast and crew to create another story.

+In January 2025, it was reported that Liu will be a producer for the film, Stop Stop Dark Cold.